quanteda/quanteda/README.md

 Contributions in the form of feedback, comments, code, and bug reports are most welcome.
 How to contribute:

 -   Fork the source code, modify, and issue a [pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) through the [project GitHub page](https://github.com/kbenoit/quanteda).
-See our [Contributor Code of Conduct](https://github.com/kbenoit/quanteda/blob/master/CONDUCT.md).
+See our [Contributor Code of Conduct](https://github.com/kbenoit/quanteda/blob/master/CONDUCT.md) and the all-important **quanteda** [Style Guide](https://github.com/kbenoit/quanteda/wiki/Style-guide).

 -   Issues, bug reports, and wish lists: [File a GitHub issue](https://github.com/kbenoit/quanteda/issues).